kojix2/ruby_cbioportal/README.md

 * It is too early to decide the policy.

 ## Contributing
-Bug reports and pull requests are welcome on GitHub.
+* Bug reports and pull requests are welcome on GitHub.
+* Write a blog post about this gem.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).